Skip to main content

 Limitations in Electricity

-Power supply remains unreliable, particularly during the dry season (October to May).
+Power supply remains unreliable year round, especially during the dry season (October to May).
 Rented accommodation and hotels rely on generators and private water supplies.
-Travellers are advised to carry power banks to enable them to charge phone devices.
+Travellers are advised to carry power banks to enable them to charge phones and other devices.

 Accidents and Emergencies